calv-g/rest-api-tim/README.md

 5. View in browser:``http://localhost:3000/``

 # Usage
-For POST request, add your image path as ``JSON`` format to the body, for example:
+ - For POST request, add your image path as ``JSON`` to the body, for example:
 ```json
 {
 	"path":"./foo.png"